5 Essential Nutrients You May Be Missing From Your Diet

 4. Magnesium deficiency

 Magnesium is an essential mineral for our body.
 It has a great importance to proper functioning of the heart and nervous system and preventing muscle contraction.
 A close relationship has also been found between lack of magnesium to an increased blood sugar levels, and therefore it is recommended for diabetics to consume it as part of maintaining sugar balance in their body.
+Consuming adequate amount of magnesium is also one of the 70 habits featured in my e-book 70 Powerful Habits For A Great Health which will guide you how to take positive steps to improve your wellness and overall health.

 How do you identify magnesium deficiency?
 The deficiency may arise from little consumption from food, due to increased physical activity and calcium intake that compete for magnesium absorption into our bodies.
 You can find here the top signs that you have magnesium deficiency and what to do about it.